LimeChain/etherlime/README.md

 ## Deploying

 **etherlime** exposes the following deployers:
-- `InfuraPrivateKeyDeployer(privateKey, network, apiKey, defaultOverrides)` - given private key to the deployment wallet, the network (as found in `ethers.providers.networks`), your infura API key and default deployment settings for `gasPrice` and `gasLimit` it exposes you a deployer object.
+- `InfuraPrivateKeyDeployer(privateKey, network, apiKey, [defaultOverrides])` - given private key to the deployment wallet, the network (as found in `ethers.providers.networks`), your infura API key and default deployment settings object for `gasPrice` and `gasLimit` it exposes you a deployer object.
+(Check the example bellow for how to use the default config settings)

-- `JSONRPCDeployer(privateKey, nodeUrl, defaultOverrides)` - given private key to the deployment wallet, the url to the node you are trying to connect (local or remote) and default deployment settings for `gasPrice` and `gasLimit` it exposes you a deployer object.
+- `JSONRPCDeployer(privateKey, nodeUrl, [defaultOverrides])` - given private key to the deployment wallet, the url to the node you are trying to connect (local or remote) and default deployment settings object for `gasPrice` and `gasLimit` it exposes you a deployer object.

 - `EtherlimeGanacheDeployer([privateKey], [port], [defaultOverrides])` - This deployer allows you to deploy on etherlime ganache.
 It takes privateKey, port and defaultOverrides as optional parameters.
 If not passed, the optional parameters are taken as follows:
 `privateKey` - default value is taken from the first deployed account from ehterlime ganache.
 You can find the default 10 private key accounts in /cli-commands/ganache/setup.json file;